-It goes without saying that anything that is easily found, ubiquitous and characteristically similar to its counterparts will fall not even close to the aesthetic criteria of a sophisticated and discerning client.
-The boom in internet art databases, online mood boards and interiors trends has provided a ready-made database where many art consultants simply browse for inspiration, often following trends and popular themes which leads them into a generic pool of luxury aesthetic.
+It goes without saying that anything that is easily found, ubiquitous and characteristically similar to its counterparts will fall not even close to the aesthetic criteria of a sophisticated and discerning client – this is true for all elements of interior design, but especially so for hotel art.
+The boom in internet art databases, online mood boards and interiors trends has provided a ready-made database where many art consultants simply browse for inspiration, often following trends and popular themes, which leads them into a generic pool of luxury aesthetic.
 For Artelier to meet the expectations of its clients, it is vital for us to avoid this type of research in order to create collections which present true originality of ideas, and innovative use of materials.

 A guiding principle of our research methods is to discover artists organically, from the ground up – we seek to become embedded into international artist communities, and build a strong repertoire of associated artists through in-depth research and networking.

 Our database of 10,000 artists is a culmination of 20 years of research and art market expertise, and is ever-expanding due to our team’s commitment to meeting artists at open-studios and spotting exciting emerging work at graduate shows.
 With a trained eye, it is possible to maintain the highest standards by looking for artistic integrity and quality of craftsmanship, rather than being driven by popular trends.
 Due to this organic research approach, the database is a reflection of the full spectrum of art practices in the world today.

 Drawing on these artists, we can respond to any theme that the client is interested in with high-quality artworks created by professional artists, who are capable of meeting the standards our projects demand.
 Since we do not rely on generic online searches for our research, it is possible to bypass the trappings of the 'typical' luxury aesthetic, and present dynamic art collections that are ahead of the curve.